 Their ‘Elixirs of Life’ treatment combines a revitalising soak in a citrus and petal bath – the perfect de-stressing medley of moisturising marine milk, infused with ginger and rosemary, and blended with a bouquet of healing herbal tea.
 While in the bath, indulge in a flute of Prosecco l’Orange, mixed with Grand Marnier.

-If you’d rather go the whole nine yards, the full sensory relaxation package might prove tempting.
+If you’d rather go the whole nine yards, the full sensory relaxation package at this New York Spa might prove tempting.
 This one spans all the Cornelia classics, from signature massage through manicure and pedicure, via botanical facial, candle-lit lavender oil nap, and even servings of Cornelia’s pick-me-up honey coffee and, of course, fine champagne accompanied by a fine sorbet amuse bouche.